drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

 ## Dragon Loop: Lvl 17 (14 Dragons) (Split 11)

   * Fight the Dragon 2 more times.
+Using the same +30 counting above.
   * Go pick up your items from the town.
 Scale, keys, harp, and the Sun Stone.
-  * Now go fight the Dragon again.
+  * Now go fight the Dragon again. **NOTE:** If your exp is close to getting you 17, you can forego this fight and go to the next section.
+You won't have healmore, so you will need sleep luck against MadKnight.
   * _Exp Given 2850 -> 16600 Total_

 ## The Loto Seal (Split 12)